Quantum liquid crystals in the finite-field K$\Gamma$ model for $\alpha$-RuCl$_3$

 The mean-field phase diagram is shown in Fig.~\ref{phase}(a) Phases are identified from the Chern number and bond order parameters.
 The Chern number is computed by the Fukui-Hatsugai-Suzuki method~\cite{Fukui2005}.
 The details of the calculation is included in Supplemental Material (SM)~\cite{SM}.
 The method is based on Refs.~\cite{Li2018,Takahashi2021}.
 From the phase diagram we find the following phases: \begin{enumerate} \item a KKSL with a Chern number $0$. \item Kitaev's non-Abelian CSL with a Chern number $1$. \item an Abelian CSL with a Chern number $-2$. \item an NKSL with a Chern number $0$. \item a zigzag nematic phase with a Chern number $-1$. \end{enumerate} The bond ordering patterns for a KKSL, an NKSL, and a zigzag nematic phase are shown in Figs.~\ref{honeycomb}(f), (g), and (h), respectively.

 \textit{Exact diagonalization}. --- From now on we will confirm the results of the mean-field theory by exact diagonalization of Eq.~\eqref{eff}.
 The exact diagonalization is done using the 54-site cluster again.
 We note that this size is much larger than what has been used for the Kitaev model exact diagonalization.
+We take an average of expectation values for all the degenerate ground states.
 First, we check the operator $\{\psi,\psi^\dagger\}/2$, corresponding to the absolute value of the Kekul\'e order parameter~\cite{Pujari2015} with

 where the definition of $\Delta_i^\prime$ ($i = 1$--$9$) is included in SM~\cite{SM}.
 In Fig.~\ref{phase}(b), the orange triangular region with $\Gamma < 0$ corresponds to the Kekul\'e-ordered phase.
 The area of this phase becomes larger than that of the mean-field phase diagram.
 Surprisingly, it looks like the Kekul\'e order appears with an infinitesimal $\Gamma < 0$ in the 54-site calculation.
-This implies that the Kitaev spin liquid is unstable with respect to a negative $\Gamma$ perturbatively and it is possible that the Kekul\'e order opens a gap for Dirac cones.
+This implies that the Kitaev spin liquid is unstable with respect to a negative $\Gamma$ perturbatively and it is possible that the Kekul\'e order opens a gap for Dirac cones (see SM~\cite{SM} for more details).

 Next we check the nematic order parameter $\{\phi,\phi^\dagger\}/2$~\cite{Pujari2015} with